manjushirali/first-repo/README.md

 # first-repo
-this is my first repo
-this is the first commit
+this is the first commit and also the initial file lets check with this one